JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 Assuming you have already installed the .NET 5 CLI, run the command to install the template.

 ## Creating a SAFE Stack App
-Now we just need to run the new "SAFE" template.
+1) Run the new "SAFE" template.
-`dotnet new SAFE -o SafeTodo`
-* `-o SafeTodo` will create a "SafeTodo" subfolder that contains a solution file named "SafeTodo.sln"
+* `dotnet new SAFE -o SafeTodo` (`-o' will create a "SafeTodo" subfolder witha  "SafeTodo.sln" solution file)
+* Change to the new "SafeTodo" directory: `cd SafeTodo` (on Windows)

+2) We need to restore the command line tools that we will use to build and run our SAFE Stack application:
+* `dotnet tool restore` (this should install "paket", which is like NuGet but with some additional features, and the "fable" transpiler).

+3) Next we need to restore NuGet dependencies for the project:
+* `dotnet restore SafeTodo.sln`

+Now we can open our new app in Visual Studio Code:
+* `code .` to open Visual Studio to the current folder.

+Note: If you haven't already installed the Ionide extension in Visual Studio Code, you should see a prompt in the bottom right corner to install the Recommended Extensions (which is Ionide).
+Do that.

+After installing Ionide, you should now see a "SOLUTION EXPLORER" panel on the left that shows a "src" folder with your three SAFE Stack F# projects:
+* Shared.fsproj
+* Server.fsproj
+* Client.fsproj